Directly to the content

 How do we absorb hyaluronic acid?

-As mentioned before, hyaluronic acid is a fairly large molecule.
-Too large to be completely absorbed by our intestines.
-For this reason, it has long been assumed that substituting hyaluronic acid by swallowing it would not help, as the molecule is broken down into smaller pieces in our intestines.
+Hyaluron is – as mentioned before – a quite large molecule.
+Too large to be fully absorbed by our intestines.For a long time, it was believed that an oral substitution of hyaluronic acid would be ineffective, as the molecule is broken down into smaller pieces in our intestines.

-However, this assumption has been refuted.
-Hyaluron is indeed broken down into smaller fragments in our intestines.
-However, these fragments find their way into our connective tissue and activate the same signaling pathways as hyaluronic acid.
-In addition, high-molecular hyaluronic acid is absorbed as a complete molecule via our lymphatic system.
-The results of several studies were compiled in a larger review.
-This revealed a number of results.
-Firstly, the researchers found that after at least four weeks of daily intake of high-molecular hyaluronic acid, wrinkles were reduced and skin moisture improved.
-Even more exciting is that one study showed that orally ingested high-molecular hyaluronic acid is deposited in the connective tissue.
+However, this assumption has been disproven.
+Although hyaluronic acid is broken down into smaller fragments in our intestines, these fragments find their way into our connective tissue and activate the same signaling pathways as hyaluronic acid.
+Additionally, high molecular weight hyaluronic acid is absorbed as a complete molecule through our lymphatic system.
+In a larger review, the results of several studies were compiled.
+Here, some results emerged.
+First, researchers found that after at least four weeks of daily intake of high molecular weight hyaluronic acid, wrinkles were reduced and skin moisture improved.Even more exciting is that a study has shown that orally ingested high molecular weight hyaluron is deposited in the connective tissue.

-Hyaluron typically has a very viscous consistency in skin care products.
+Hyaluron typically has a very viscous consistency in skincare products.

 Our skin owes its elasticity and firmness to the connective tissue.
-The main components are collagen, elastin and hyaluronic acidDue to its water-binding ability, hyaluronic acid is responsible for the moisture content and thus indirectly for the firmness of our skin.
+The main components are collagen, elastin, and hyaluronic acid.
+Due to its water-binding ability, hyaluronic acid is responsible for the moisture content and thus indirectly for the firmness of our skin.

-With the Skin Glow Essentials Bundle you combine the power of all three molecules: hyaluronic acid, collagen and glycine for a skin-close synergy
+With the Skin Glow Essentials Bundle, you combine the power of all three molecules: hyaluronic acid, collagen, and glycine for a skin-close synergy.

 There are different types of hyaluronic acid products that are tailored to different skin types.

-Hyaluronic acid in skin care: this is the current state of science
+Hyaluronic acid in skincare: this is the current state of science

 Hyaluronic acid is safe for most skin types: Hyaluronic acid is very gentle on the skin and is generally well tolerated, making it a good option for all skin types, including sensitive skin.

-Hyaluronic acid is one of the most effective moisturizers.
-It can store 1000 times its own weight in water
+Hyaluronic acid is one of the most effective moisturizers.It can hold 1000 times its own weight in water

 Hyaluronic Acid vs. Other Moisturizers: A Comparison

-Other commonly used moisturizing ingredients are Glycerin, urea, aloe vera and various oils.
-Glycerin is another highly hygroscopic ingredient that draws water into the skin and helps keep it there.
-Urea is known for its ability to smooth the skin and remove dead skin cells while also providing moisture.
+Other commonly used moisturizing ingredients include glycerin, urea, aloe vera, and various oils.
+Glycerin is another highly hygroscopic active ingredient that draws water into the skin and helps to keep it there.Urea is known for its ability to smooth the skin and remove dead skin cells while simultaneously providing moisture.

-Aloe vera is known for its soothing and moisturizing properties and can be particularly beneficial for dry or irritated skin.
-Oils such as jojoba oil or argan oil can also provide moisture and help strengthen the skin barrier.
+Aloe Vera is known for its soothing and moisturizing properties and can be particularly beneficial for dry or irritated skin.
+Oils, such as jojoba oil or argan oil, can also provide moisture and help strengthen the skin barrier.

-Cleanse your face thoroughly: Before applying hyaluronic acid, it is important to cleanse your face to remove excess oil and dirt.
-This allows the hyaluronic acid to be better absorbed by the skin.
+Thoroughly cleanse your face: Before applying hyaluronic acid, it is important to cleanse your face to remove excess oil and dirt.This allows for better absorption of hyaluronic acid by the skin.

 Regular use: For optimal results, you should use hyaluronic acid products regularly.
 Many experts recommend using them twice a day, once in the morning and once in the evening.